GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/docs/README.txt

    java.sql.Driver.

-   You can set the CLASSPATH environment variable under Unix, Linux, or OS X either locally for a user within their .profile, .login or other login file.
+   You can set the CLASSPATH environment variable under Unix, Linux, or OS X either locally for a userBean within their .profile, .login or other login file.
 You can also set it globally by editing the global /etc/profile file.